Warts (verrucae) are small skin growths caused by any of 100 or more related human papillomaviruses.

 Flat warts, which are more common among children and young adults, usually appear in groups as smooth, flat-topped, yellow-brown, pink, or flesh-colored spots, most frequently on the face and tops of the hands.
 They can also develop along scratch marks.
 The beard area in men and the legs in women are also common locations for flat warts, where they may be spread by shaving.
 This type of wart typically causes no symptoms but is usually difficult to treat.

 Also called venereal warts or condylomata acuminata, genital warts occur on the penis, anus, vulva, vagina, and cervix.
-They can be flat, smooth, and velvety or irregular, bumpy growths often with the texture of a small cauliflower (see see Genital Warts).
+They can be flat, smooth, and velvety or irregular, bumpy growths often with the texture of a small cauliflower (see Genital Warts).
+Warts around the anus often itch.

 Doctors recognize warts by their typical appearance.
 Growths on the skin that cannot be definitely identified may need to be removed for examination under a microscope (biopsy).